green-coding-solutions/documentation/content/en/docs/cluster/cron-jobs.md

 Also be aware that our example for the cronjob assumes your crontab is using `bash`.
 Consider adding `SHELL=/bin/bash` to your crontab if that is not the case.

+Many files uses the *Python* faulthandler mechanism and will also report to *STDERR* in case of a segfault.
+When running the cronjob we advice you to append all the output combined to a log file like shown above with the `&>>` operator.

+## Queuing / Locking

+The Green Metrics Tool comes with an implemented queueing and locking mechanism.
+No two cron jobs can run at the same time and no extra guarding must be done.